 Formerly located at the Horry Georgetown Technical College main campus in Conway, Fowler Dining Room reopened in 2016 near Market Commons as part of the school's International Culinary Institute of Myrtle Beach.

 The facility, outfitted with two pastry labs and training kitchens, a production kitchen, retail bakery, dining room and bar, is a multifaceted, state-of-the-art classroom for aspiring chefs.
 But don't get hung up on the word "aspiring."
-There's plenty of talent here turning out world class cuisine for appreciative guests.
+There's plenty of talent here turning out world class cuisine and farm-to-table fare for appreciative guests.

 Like many of South Carolina's finest eateries, the menu at Fowler Dining Room changes according to availability of ingredients.
-Because days and times of operation are limited, make lunch and dinner reservations far in advance.
-And once you snag a coveted seat at the table, sit back, soak in the elegant ambiance and indulge in one of South Carolina's best-kept culinary secrets.
+Because days and times of operation are limited and change according to the school calendar, make lunch and dinner reservations far in advance.
+(One of the best ways to get updated info is to visit the Institute's Facebook page.)